Percutaneous CT-Guided Radiofrequency Ablation (RFA): Minimally Invasive Treatment

-- Long nidus (>10 mm) may need multiple RFA or be surgical removal
+- Cases with a long nidus (greater than 10 mm) may require multiple RFA treatments or surgical removal.

-- Spinal osteoid osteomas are not suitable for this technique due to the closeness of vital structures.
+- Spinal osteoid osteomas are generally not suitable for RFA due to their proximity to vital structures.

 - Caution is also necessary for juxt-articular osteoid osteomas to minimize the risk of joint inflammation or effusion.